 This raises the bar considerably for process designers, compliance staff, data owners and controllers, and for the IT team in every organisation, but most importantly, it makes data policy a boardroom issue.

 At Pathfinder, we know that the people who can best implement the changes required by GDPR are those closest to the customer, but because it is quite a technical topic, it’s not always easy to explain what new behaviours are required.
 What’s more, it’s not possible to prescribe actions for every scenario.
-You need your staff to behave in a way which reflects the ethos and values of the GDPR by instinct, and this means GDPR-awareness must become part of your selection, training, design, appraisal, and reward systems.
+You need your staff to behave in a way that reflects the ethos and values of the GDPR by instinct, and this means GDPR-awareness must become part of your selection, training, design, appraisal, and reward systems.
 (Whisper it… we are talking about culture change!).

-In short, GDPR is a beast of a piece of legislation, but the principles espoused are thematically consistent with all legislation which precedes it.
+In short, GDPR is a beast of a piece of legislation, but the principles espoused are thematically consistent with all legislation that precedes it.
 If you have always been sharp on your data compliance, then you will have an advantage in remaining compliant once GDPR comes into force.
 If, however, you have not given data compliance and security the focus it deserves up to now, be aware!

-If you do want to get to your destination and need some help getting there, from anywhere, Pathfinder have created a quick guide to GDPR which we can share with you by contacting email@example.com.
+If you do want to get to your destination and need some help getting there, from anywhere, Pathfinder has created a quick guide to GDPR which we can share with you by contacting email@example.com.

 Pathfinder and the MBA Association of Ireland are running a GDPR event on Wednesday 11th October.
 To register click here.